The Lord He is One

-Even when we sin it is against God more so than it is to any person we sin against.
-David writes this psalm in reference to his adultery with Bathsheba and having her husband killed.
+Even when we sin, it is against God more so than it is to any person we sin against.
+David writes this psalm about his adultery with Bathsheba and having her husband killed.

 Pictograph of One

-The pictograph for "one" gives us some further insight to "one's" meaning.
+The pictograph for "one" gives us some further insight into "one's" meaning.

-The first letter is an Aleph is a picture of an ox and represents the idea of something strong and leading also it also represents the will.
+The first letter is an "aleph," which is a picture of an ox and represents the idea of something strong and leading.
+It also describes the will.
 Our will strongly leads us to our loyalties.
 Are our loyalties one and undivided?

-Aleph is the first letter of the Hebrew Aleph-Bet and represented by the number 1 which contains the idea of unity, singleness of purpose.
+"Aleph" is the first letter of the Hebrew Aleph-Bet and represented by the number one, which contains the idea of unity, singleness of purpose.

 In the Jewish version of the ten (sayings) commandments.
 The first one is

 It is the acknowledgment of, and the faith in, the one and only God that enables us to obey the rest of the commands.